 Faculty or staff with new or worsening symptoms of illness are not permitted to return to work on campus.

 No one may return to class or work until:

-- At least 3 days (72 hours) have passed since recovery—resolution of fever without the use of fever-reducing medications
+- At least 24 hours have passed since recovery—resolution of fever without the use of fever-reducing medications, and

 - Have an improvement in respiratory symptoms, e.g., cough, shortness of breath